helfertool/helfertool/README.md

 ## Celery

-Since the software uses Celery you need one of supported message brokers, we use RabbitMQ for development and deployment.
+Since the software uses Celery you need one of the supported message brokers, we use RabbitMQ for development and deployment.

 ### Deployment
 For deployment we installed RabbitMQ using the package repository.